The logos of successful companies are instantly recognizable, memorable, and timeless.

 That said, the best logos still evolve and adapt to the times, but usually in subtle ways that reinforce a timelessness without slavishly incorporating fads.

-A company like Starbucks or Coca-Cola have consistent, reliable brands that have still seen small changes over time to stay fresh.
+A company like Starbucks has made minor changes over time to stay fresh.

 Gluttony: Do not gorge yourself on complexity

-According to recent studies, the average person is exposed to anywhere from 3,000 to a staggering 20,000 message and brands a day.
+According to recent studies, the average person is exposed to 3,000 to a staggering 20,000 messages and brands a day.

 In this maelstrom of media, a logo needs to communicate its meaning in seconds.